Yopaz-Co-Ltd/flutter-base/README.md

 2. Localization usage: https://pub.dev/packages/easy_localization
     1. Add new translated text into `lib/assets/translations/en.json` and `lib/assets/translations/vi.json`
-    2. Add a new corresponding enum into `lib/assets/translations/localization.dart`
+    2. Add a new corresponding constant into `lib/assets/translations/localization.dart`
-    3. Use `Localization.text.tr()` in code line
+    3. Use `Localization.text` in code line
 3. Call api - this base uses Retrofit to call api: https://pub.dev/packages/retrofit
     1. If you create a new api, you need to add a new function into `lib/data/apis/api.dart`, for example <br />
        `@POST("login")`